sysangl/clicky-brick/README.md

 > This was a hackpad built for Hackclub's YSWS.
 Check them out [here](https://hackclub.com/)!
 > The smaller sibling of the [clicky-slab](https://github.com/sysangl/clicky-slab/)

+The first device in the Brick series, a set of custom devices.

 ## Overview
 I'm lazy, so what better thing to do than spend hours learning how to and trying to design a PCB and case for a macro pad, just so I can save milliseconds pressing one key instead of two.s